peernova/kestra-client-sdk/javascript-sdk/docs/WorkerGroupsApi.md

 ## updateWorkerGroupById

-> ClusterControllerApiWorkerGroup updateWorkerGroupById(id, clusterControllerApiCreateOrUpdateWorkerGroupRequest)
+> InstanceControllerApiWorkerGroup updateWorkerGroupById(id, instanceControllerApiCreateOrUpdateWorkerGroupRequest)

-Update an existing worker group.
+Update a worker group

+Requires a role with the INFRASTRUCTURE permission (Superadmin-only).

 ### Example